 To include these cables, you can use different types of adapters available in the market.

-If your modular PSU doesnt have sufficient CPU cables, then you can use a 4-pin to 8-pin EPS cable adapter.
+If your modular PSU doesnt have sufficient CPU cables, then you can use an 8-pin EPS cable adapter.

 If your PSU doesnt have sufficient PCIe cables, then you can use 6-pin to 8-pin PCIe adapters.